vivien/i3blocks-contrib/bandwidth2/README.md

 # bandwidth2

+Monitor bandwidth usage.
+This is a C version of the bandwidth blocklet.

 ![](bandwidth2.png)

-bandwidth2 is a blocklet to monitor bandwidth usage.
-It is a C version of the bandwidth blocklet.
 It comes with some other features though:
 * Automatically estimate what unit (K,M,G,T) to use depending on the value.
 You can still choose between bits and bytes.
 * By default sum all the network interfaces (except lo) instead of only default route interface.
 * Warning and critical colors as an option.